Key Takeaways

 Customer expectations, loyalty, and revenue impact

 Today’s shoppers demand flexibility as a baseline expectation.
-According to a landmark Harvard Business Review study, omnichannel shoppers are significantly more valuable than single-channel buyers.
-The research found that customers who used four or more channels spent roughly 9% more in-store than single-channel shoppers.
+The financial case is well-documented: Harvard Business Review’s landmark study of 46,000 shoppers found that omnichannel customers deliver 30% higher lifetime value than single-channel customers — and within that group, customers who used four or more channels spent roughly 9% more in-store than single-channel shoppers.

 How to Audit Your Current Omnichannel Maturity